 16. Accept Connection Requests

 Connect on LinkedIn with as many people as possible.
-So when someone sends you a connection request, make sure to accept it unless it seems like spam or a bot.
+So when someone sends you a connection request, accept it unless it seems like spam or a bot.
 Remember, the more real connections you have, the better.
 And who knows, one of those connections might just lead to your next big opportunity.
 If you have optimized your LinkedIn profile, then you’re more likely to attract high-quality connections.

 Related article: How to Send Connection Requests by Email with Dripify